zincbase/zincserver/docs/Technical overview.md

 # Technical overview

 ZincServer is a _chronological keyed datastore_.
-It is a time-based, key-aware storage engine only capable of only a few rudimentary operations:
+It contains a time-based, key-aware storage engine only capable of only a few rudimentary operations:

 1. Read all revisions that occurred after time X (`GET` operation).
 2. Append a set of new revisions to the datastore (`POST` operation).
 3. Rewrite the datastore with a set of new revisions (`PUT` operation).
 4. Delete the datastore (`DELETE` operation).

 Each datastore is persisted in a single, append-only file.
 Each revision (or more precisely _revision message_) is a binary block of data consisting of a header, a key and a value.
+Both the key and the value can be arbitrary binary sequences.
 Revisions are stored sequentially in the file, strictly ordered by commit time.

 A datastore file is internally structured like the following:
 ```
-[32 byte primary header][0..65535 byte secondary header][key][value], [32 byte primary header][0..65535 byte secondary header][key][value], [32 byte primary header][0..65535 byte secondary header][key][value] ...
+[40 byte primary header][0..65535 byte secondary header][key][value], [40 byte primary header][0..65535 byte secondary header][key][value], [40 byte primary header][0..65535 byte secondary header][key][value] ...
 ```

 When the server is started, it spawns an HTTP(s) server and becomes available for requests.
 It does not initially process or load any datastore (aside from its own configuration).